larammerce/docs/8.x/getting-started/contributing.md

 ### Remote

-Another interesting aspect of git is that you can put an exact copy of your local repository, with the same master and lateral branches, on another computer in the internet; so others can see and use your codes on their local system.
-Remote server may be `github` or `gitlab` or any other git based platform.
-Usually two remote repositories are used: `REMOTE(Origin)` and `REMOTE(Backup)`, so you must select the desired remote repository in order to pull the last changes in your local system.
+Git provides the capability to replicate your local repository, including the main and side branches, onto another computer accessible via the internet.
+This enables others to access and apply your code to their own systems.
+Remote servers such as `GitHub` or `GitLab`, among other Git-based platforms, may be utilized for this purpose.
+Typically, two remote repositories are employed: `REMOTE(Origin)` and `REMOTE(Backup)`.
+Therefore, it is essential to select the intended remote repository to retrieve the most recent modifications in your local system.

-If you are contributing to the `larammerce-docs` project, you have already forked and cloned the REMOTE(Origin) repository from `https://github.com/larammerce/larammerce-docs`.
+If you are contributing to the `Larammerce-docs` project, you have already forked and cloned the REMOTE(Origin) repository from `https://github.com/larammerce/larammerce-docs`.
 So the larammerce-docs project on your local system pulls the data from `https://github.com/your-account-name/larammerce-docs` as REMOTE(Origin), while on the teammate's local system pulls from `https://github.com/teammate-account-name/larammerce-docs` as REMOTE(Origin).

 For example when you are on `branch_1` in your local system and run `git push --set-upstream origin branch_1`, the branch_1 is pushed from your local system to your REMOTE(Origin) repository, i.e. `https://github.com/your-account-name/larammerce-docs`.

-Suppose your teammate creates a new branch, named `sample-branch`, in his local system and pushes it to his REMOTE(Origin) repository and requests to merge it into the master branch of the larammerce-docs project.
+Suppose your teammate creates a new branch, named `sample-branch`, in his local system and pushes it to his REMOTE(Origin) repository and requests to merge it into the master branch of the Larammerce-docs project.
 In order to have your teammate's sample-branch on your local system, create a new remote, for example `REMOTE(Teammate-Origin)`, which pulls the data from `https://github.com/teammate-account-name/larammerce-docs` into your local repository.
 Run the following command on the master branch of your local repository:

 ```bash
 git remote add Teammate-Origin https://github.com/teammate-account-name/larammerce-docs.git